 Indiana is home to 15 manufacturing facilities that support jobs in the renewable energy supply chain

-Indiana renewable projects have attracted $6 billion in total capital investments
+Indiana renewable energy projects have attracted $7 billion in total capital investments

-Generating renewables in Indiana has saved 3 billion gallons of water and avoided 4,540,000 metric tons of CO2 emissions
+Renewables in Indiana have saved 2 billion gallons of water and avoided 8.7 million metric tons of CO2 emissions

 Get the facts and learn more about Indiana’s potential for renewable energy development.